ezypay-pty-ltd/devlake-orb/README.md

 ### How to Publish An Update
 1. Merge pull requests with desired changes to the main branch.
-    - For the best experience, squash-and-merge and use [Conventional Commit Messages](https://conventionalcommits.org/).
 2. Find the current version of the orb.
-    - You can run `circleci orb info ezypay/devlake-orb | grep "Latest"` to see the current version.
 3. Create a [new Release](https://github.com/ezypay-pty-ltd/devlake-orb/releases/new) on GitHub.
     - Click "Choose a tag" and _create_ a new [semantically versioned](http://semver.org/) tag. (ex: v1.0.0)
       - We will have an opportunity to change this before we publish if needed after the next step.